toine512/matrix_reloaded_ctrl/README.md

 The command interface is intended to help handing over control of the matrix display to another software in an automation system.
 It doesn't provide remote dynamic full functionality.

 Text over a TCP connection is used to issue commands.
 The command interface can be enabled by providing the port you'd like to use: `--command-port <port>`.
 Concurrent connections are not supported, which greatly simplified implementation.
-When a new connection is established, the existing one (if any) is closed.
+When a new connection is established, the existing one (if any) is closed. **You will receive a banner when the connection is established.** All commands have a response message.

 ### Commands